Upgrade to larger hard drive without reinstalling Windows

 Step 4: Click on the larger hard drive which you intend to replace the old one to set it as Destination Disk, and then click Next.

-Step 5: To avoid unallocated space after cloning, you can upgrade to Professional edition to fully use these space.
-Clicking "Edit Partitions" will bring you to this interface.
+Step 5: To avoid unallocated space after cloning, you can enable "Edit Partitions" feature to fully use these space.

 Step 6: Click Start Clone to start the clone.